Skip to content

 Relevance

-SILC is primarily used by Eurostat and the European commissions.
+SILC is primarily used by Eurostat and the European Commission.
 Users of the statistics published in Denmark are mainly the press.

 Read more about relevance